 In order to transfer to JMU you must formallyapply to the university through the JMU Office of Admissions.
 International students should apply through the International Admissions application.
 Attending a specific college or university does not give you a better chance at being admitted.
 The admission decision is based on the quality of your academic work at your previous college or university.

 Fall - March 1st

-It is your responsibility to know and understand all application requirements and to meet application deadlines.
-Click here for application instructions.
+It is your responsibility to know and understand the Transfer Application Process, meet all application requirements and to meet application deadlines.
 Below are some important tips when completing your JMU application materials.

 Application Tips for Transfers

-- Prepare early.
-It can take several weeks for transcripts to be sent to JMU by other colleges and high schools.
+Prepare early.
+It can take several weeks for transcripts to be sent to JMU by other colleges and high schools (and yes, a high school transcript is required regardless of the number of college credits completed).
 We recommend that you make requests for all transcripts to be sent to JMU at least one month before the JMU application deadline.

-- Research JMU Majors.
+Explore JMU Majors.
 You may have to meet additional academic requirements in order to progress in your major at JMU.
-We strongly recommended that you learn about the various majors at JMU and their specific requirements.
-The academic advising Web site can provide you with detailed information about all JMU majors so that you will know what to expect when you arrive.
+We strongly recommended that you review the Major Snapshots to learn about the various majors at JMU and their specific requirements.
+The Academic Advising website provides detailed information about all JMU majors so that you will know what to expect when you arrive.
 JMU does not admit students by major.
 You are evaluated solely on your academic record and potential for success; the major you select on your application does not affect the admission process in any way.

 Be aware that there is no universal credit evaluation process.
 Each college and university has its own guidelines for accepting transfer credits as well as Advanced Placement (AP) and International Baccalaureate (IB) test credits, which is why you need to have all official transcripts and test scores sent directly from the appropriate institution to JMU.
 For example, earning credit for AP English at one institution does not mean that you will receive the same AP credit at JMU.
-Click here for information on JMU's transfer credit policies.
+Read more information on JMU's transfer credit policies.